Caustics in the sine-Gordon model from quenches in coupled 1D Bose gases: Initial Conditions

 \subsection{Thermal equilibrium}

 To find the initial conditions on the fields $\rho_{j}(z)$ and $\phi_{j}(z)$ we assume that each gas is at thermal equilibrium such that the excitation (phonon) modes of the TL+ Hamiltonian are populated with a probability given by the Boltzmann distribution.
-The range of temperatures we simulate is listed in Table \ref{parameter_table} along with the values of all the other key parameters, and is chosen so as to correspond to realistic experimental conditions (the temperature must be low enough that the quasi-condensate description is valid).
+The range of temperatures we simulate is listed in Table \ref{parameter_table} along with the values of all the other key parameters, and is chosen so as to correspond to realistic experimental conditions.
+For our theoretical treatment to be valid the temperature must be below that where the quasicondensate state occurs.
+This temperature is of the order of $T_{\mathrm{qc}} \sim \sqrt{g_{1D}\hbar^2 n_{1D}^3/m}/k_{B}$ \cite{Kheruntsyan2005,Bouchoule2007,Wang2013}.
+Substituting in the values of the parameters found Table \ref{parameter_table} we find $T_{\mathrm{qc}} \sim 1 \mu$K which is several orders of magnitude higher than the temperatures we choose in this paper.

 In the canonical ensemble of statistical mechanics the probability that a system at thermal equilibrium has the phase space configuration $s = {q_1, p_1, q_2, p_2...q_N , p_N }$ is proportional to the Boltzmann weight $\exp[- \beta H(s)]$, where $\beta=1/k_{B}T$ and $H=\sum_i{p_i^2/2m+V(q_i)}$.
 The Hamiltonian in Eq.\ (\ref{tilde_cK_Sine-Gordon hamiltonian fourier form plus}) is quadratic and hence the Boltzmann weight becomes that of a series of independent harmonic oscillators